 Why do I need to go to classes too?

 Your partner needs support.
 It is possible to take Hypnobirthing classes without a birth partner, but it is much better for a mum to have someone who understands what she is trying to learn, who is able to read some of the self-hypnosis scripts for her, who can give her the massage they've learnt and help her during birth.

 And you're actually going to learn a lot too!
 You'll learn how to support your partner during the birth, but you also might find that the relaxation, breathing and other tools benefit you as you try to juggle your life with a new baby.

-I recently had a couple who tried to learn online hypnosis for a first baby and actually came to me for a proper course with their next one as the birth partner didn't feel confident.
+A few years ago I had a couple who tried to learn online hypnosis for a first baby and actually came to me for a proper course with their next one as the birth partner didn't feel confident.
 Classes will give you confidence to intervene for your partner if necessary, to ask questions, to have the right tools at hand to help her relax more deeply.